diggsweden/dgc-java/README.md

 ## About

-This repository contains the Java library **dgc-create-validate** for creating and validating Digital Green Certificates.
+This repository contains the Java libraries **dgc-schema** and **dgc-create-validate** for creating and validating Digital Green Certificates.
 It is maintained by the [Swedish Agency for Digital Government](https://www.digg.se/en).

 ## Resources